TOM-SWE: User Mental Modeling For Software Engineering Agents: Introduction

-We evaluate our ToM-SWE framework on both our newly introduced stateful SWE benchmark as well as the stateless Ambiguous SWE-bench \citep{vijayvargiya2025interactiveagentsovercomeambiguity}, building our agent (\texttt{ToMCodeAct}) using the OpenHands platform \citep{wang2025openhands}, an open-source framework for developing SWE agents.
-We show that \textbf{\texttt{ToMCodeAct} outperforms the OpenHands SOTA \texttt{CodeAct} agent} \citep{wang2024executablecodeactionselicit} on both benchmarks.
-On the ambiguous SWE-bench, \texttt{ToMCodeAct} agent achieves 63.4\% issue resolved rate compared to CodeAct agent's 51.9\% (\textbf{+11.5\% improvement}).
-On the stateful SWE-bench, \texttt{ToMCodeAct} agent achieves $57.4\%$ (\textbf{+43.9\%}) task resolved rate compared to CodeAct agent's $13.5\%$.
-Furthermore, \texttt{ToMCodeAct} agent achieves substantially better user satisfaction scores of 3.62 compared to CodeAct agent's 2.57 (\textbf{+41\% improvement}, automatically measured through user simulators that evaluate preference alignment, communication, etc.).
-The results highlight the importance of modeling user in real-world software development scenarios to respect specific user preferences and constraints beyond task completion.
+We evaluate our ToM-SWE framework on both our newly introduced stateful SWE benchmark as well as the stateless Ambiguous SWE-bench \citep{vijayvargiya2025interactiveagentsovercomeambiguity}.
+We build our agent (\texttt{ToMCodeAct}) using the OpenHands platform \citep{wang2025openhands}, an open-source framework for developing SWE agents.
+We show that \texttt{ToMCodeAct} outperforms the OpenHands SOTA \texttt{CodeAct} agent \citep{wang2024executablecodeactionselicit} on both benchmarks.
+On the ambiguous SWE-bench, \texttt{ToMCodeAct} agent achieves 63.4\% issue resolved rate compared to CodeAct agent's 51.9\% (+11.5\% improvement).
+On the stateful SWE-bench, \texttt{ToMCodeAct} agent achieves $57.4\%$ (+43.9\% task resolved rate compared to CodeAct agent's $13.5\%$.
+Furthermore, \texttt{ToMCodeAct} agent achieves substantially better user satisfaction scores of 3.62 compared to CodeAct agent's 2.57 (+41\% improvement; automatically measured through user simulators that evaluate preference alignment, communication, etc.).
+The results highlight the importance of modeling user mental state in real-world software development, especially when user instructions are high-level and underspecified and preferences and constraints are not stated explicitly.